 A leave policy that is uniformly applied to all employees does not violate the ADA just because it has a more severe effect on an individual with a disability.
 However, if an individual with a disability requests a modification of such a policy as a reasonable accommodation, an employer may be required to provide it, unless it would impose an undue hardship for the employer.

 Work-related injuries must be evaluated on a case-by-case basis to determine if a worker is protected by the ADA.
 Only injured workers who meet the ADA's definition of an “individual with a disability” will be considered disabled under the law, regardless of whether they are eligible to receive benefits under workers' compensation or other disability laws.
 An employee also must continue to be “qualified” (able to perform the essential functions of a job with or without reasonable accommodation) to be protected by the ADA.

 Work-related injuries do not always cause physical or mental impairments severe enough to “substantially limit” a major life activity.
 Also, many on-the-job injuries cause temporary impairments that heal within a short period of time with little or no long-term or permanent impact.
 Therefore, many injured workers who qualify for benefits under workers' compensation or other disability benefits laws may not be protected by the ADA, and thus not entitled to leave from work as a reasonable accommodation.

 A disabled employee may also be eligible for unpaid leave under the Family and Medical Leave Act (FMLA).
-For more information, see family/medical leave.
+For more information, see our FMLA page.

 5. Can my employer prevent me from working while I'm disabled or require me to take a certain amount of leave?